AI in the SME sales department: what really works (and what doesn't)

 The autonomous AI seller (the "AI SDR") aims to replace the prospecting motion: it researches, writes, sequences and books, with the human almost out of the loop.
 It's the most spectacular category in a demo — and it's also the one with the most insidious risk, flagged by the reviewers themselves: generic messages, recognisable as written by a bot, which over time lower the response rate and wear down the reputation of the domain the mail is sent from.

 The augmented copilot follows the opposite logic: it doesn't replace the rep, it makes them faster.
 It flags the right accounts, prepares the research, proposes the sequence — but the human stays the sender and the decision-maker.
-The 2026 field consensus leans clearly to this side: hybrid human+AI teams report about 2.8 times more pipeline than either the purely autonomous approach or the purely manual one.
+The 2026 field consensus leans clearly to this side: hybrid human+AI teams report clearly more pipeline than either the purely autonomous approach or the purely manual one.

 For an SME the recommendation is clear-cut: start with the augmented copilot, not the autonomous SDR.
 It costs less, keeps every message attributable to a person, protects the sender's reputation and is backed by the best-highlighted pipeline multiplier.
 The autonomous seller becomes a reasonable choice only when volumes and data hygiene are mature enough to define success criteria without ambiguity.